expo/expo-github-action/README.md

 With GitHub Actions, it's reasonably easy to set up a matrix build and test the app on multiple environments.
 These matrixes can help to make sure your app runs smoothly on a broad set of different development machines.
-The action below is only running on pull requests to avoid unnecessary builds.

 > If you don't need automatic authentication, you can omit the `expo-username` and `expo-password` variables.